M-o-a-T/moat-kv/docs/source/code.rst

 The runners pass a couple of variables to their code.

-* _entry
+* _self

-  The current runner entry.
-Try not to modify it.
+  The controller.
+It can do a few things.
+See `distkv.runner.CallAdmin`, below.

 * _client